Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Numerical Results

 In the airport scenario, which corresponds to the largest area in our study and the one served by the highest number of \acp{PCI}, the propagation environment and spatial variability are markedly more complex.
 Under these conditions, the \ac{KDE}-\ac{KNN} pipeline yields only a modest improvement ($\approx$4\%) at \(A=20\), while other alternative augmentation schemes actually degrade positioning performance.
 These findings underline that simply increasing the quantity of synthetic samples is not sufficient: augmentation must preserve the statistical and spatial structure of the radio field, otherwise imperfect radio predictors can introduce distortions that harm positioning accuracy.

 \item \textit{Highway Area} (Tab.~\ref{tab:aug_comparison_highway}).

 In the highway scenario, where UE measurements are highly concentrated along the linear roadway (i.e., samples cluster on the highway) but sparse elsewhere across the largest geographic extent and subject to high mobility, augmentation delivers the largest benefit.
-With the proposed \ac{KDE}-\ac{KNN} pipeline and augmentation factor \(A=30\), the mean positioning error falls from \(115.51\)\,m to \(79.82\)\,m, a relative reduction of \(\approx 30\%\).
+With the proposed \ac{KDE}-\ac{KNN} pipeline and augmentation factor \(A=30\), the median positioning error falls from \(115.51\)\,m to \(79.82\)\,m, a relative reduction of \(\approx 30\%\).
 This substantial improvement indicates that realistic augmentation can compensate for the anisotropic and sparse spatial sampling typical of highway measurements; by contrast, the alternative two-stage configurations produce markedly smaller gains and are consistently outperformed by \ac{KDE}-\ac{KNN} across augmentation levels.

-\end{enumerate} These findings lead to three relevant conclusions: (i) the \ac{KDE}-\ac{KNN} pipeline consistently improves positioning accuracy across all evaluated scenarios, with the largest relative gains in spatially sparse or structurally complex regions; (ii) the alternative two-stage baselines fail to match the proposed approach across the tested augmentation rates; and (iii) performance gains saturate beyond a region-specific augmentation factor, so adding more synthetic samples does not by itself guarantee better accuracy, and poorly matched synthetic fingerprints can even degrade it.
+\end{enumerate} These findings lead to three relevant conclusions: (i) the \ac{KDE}-\ac{KNN} pipeline consistently improves positioning accuracy across all evaluated scenarios, with the largest relative gains in spatially sparse or structurally complex regions; (ii) the alternative two-stage baselines fail to match the proposed approach across the tested augmentation rates; (iii) performance gains saturate beyond a region-specific augmentation factor, so adding more synthetic samples does not by itself guarantee better accuracy, and poorly matched synthetic fingerprints can even degrade it; and (iv) in high-density scenarios (e.g., \emph{city center} or \emph{stadium}), the saturation in terms of positioning performance occurs at low augmentation rates and converges to low values, as UE density is already high in the training set, as shown in Table~\ref{tab:original_density}.
+Conversely, in the \emph{highway} scenario, characterized by high mobility and extremely low spatial density, the impact of data sparsity is significant.
+Consequently, this region requires much higher augmentation rates before saturation is reached and overall positioning algorithms perform worse.